VerdantEli/verdantdotfiles/README.md

 - Original SDDM Theme: [Keyitdev](https://github.com/Keyitdev/sddm-astronaut-theme)
 - Original Starship Preset: https://starship.rs/presets/pastel-powerline
 - Original Micro Theme: [capppuccin](https://github.com/catppuccin/micro)
+## To each of the packages that is used in this dots, huge thanks for making our desktops lively

 Tell me please if I missed someone!!!
 Also if you guys have any suggestions, Feel free to message me at Discord ```verdanteli```